Zeanon/ComputerCraft/DaconicReactorGenerationOverview/README.md

 # DraconicReactorGenerationOverview
 ## Setup
 just connect the 2 reactors via peripheral proxys and the 2 internalOutput fluxgates to the computer and add a screen(5 wide)
-<br>make sure, that the network does not connect to any other networks with fluxgates, a monitor or reactors or the autodetection of the different items will not work
+<br>make sure, that there are no other monitors, fluxgates or reactors connected to the network or the autodetection of the different items will not work properly
 <br>the items displayed on the screen will adjust depending on the height of the screen
 ## Installation
 pastebin URL of install script: https://pastebin.com/VT6ezUgB